sych74/PoGoMapWiki/Home.md

 To start the server, run the following command:

 ```
-python runserver.py -a ptc -u [USERNAME] -p [PASSWORD] -l "[LOCATION]" -st 10
+python example.py -a ptc -u [USERNAME] -p [PASSWORD] -l "[LOCATION]" -st 10
 ```
+Note: develop runs off runserver.py instead of example.py, but same options work

-Replaing [USERNAME] and [PASSWORD] with the Pokemon Club credentials you created previously, and [LOCATION] with any location, for example `Washington, D.C` or latitude and longitude coordinates, such as `38.9072 77.0369`.
+Replacing [USERNAME] and [PASSWORD] with the Pokemon Club credentials you created previously, and [LOCATION] with any location, for example `Washington, D.C` or latitude and longitude coordinates, such as `38.9072 77.0369`.

 Additionally, you can change the `10` after `-st` to any number.
 This number indicates the number of steps away from your location it should look, higher numbers being farther.